Discretions

 • Whether to ‘Switch on’ the 85 year rule for early payment of deferred benefits

-Under the LGPS (Transitional Provisions and Savings) Regulations 2014 you must complete the discretions policy template to confirm whether you will ‘switch’ on the 85 year rule for a scheme member wishing to voluntarily draw (non-flexible retirement) benefits on or after 55 and before age 60.
+Under the LGPS (Transitional Provisions and Savings) Regulations 2014 you must complete the discretions policy template to confirm whether you will ‘switch on’ the 85 year rule for a scheme member wishing to voluntarily draw (non-flexible retirement) benefits on or after 55 and before age 60.
 The earliest age that the 85 year rule applies is age 60 except under flexible retirement when the 85 year rule has to be applied from age 55 onwards.
 However, you can agree to switch on the 85 year rule from age 55 but would have to meet any strain on the Fund cost (as under the 2008 Scheme).
 If you do not switch on the 85 year rule, the scheme member would meet any strain on the Fund cost through an actuarial reduction applied to their pension.

-Mandatory discretions relation to members who ceased active membership between 1 April 2008 and 31 March 2014
+Mandatory discretions in relation to members who ceased active membership between 1 April 2008 and 31 March 2014

 • Whether to ‘Switch on’ the 85 year rule for early payment of deferred benefits.